Signed Into Law

 Which agencies enforce HB2348?

-HB2348 is enforced by Texas Criminal Courts and District Attorneys Offices.
+HB2348 is enforced by District Attorneys Offices and Texas Criminal Courts.

 Q

-The compliance urgency for HB2348 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2348 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q